 Raw salmon will be harder to digest than cooked salmon.
 In rare cases, it can contain small parasites, which can cause anisakidosis.
 Symptoms of this infection include abdominal pain, nausea, vomiting, and diarrhea.

-The nutritional value of gelatin dishes varies and depends on their other ingredients, but a 240-g cup serving of a typical gelatin dessert may provide:
+The nutritional value of gelatin dishes varies and depends on their other ingredients, but a

 - 203 g of water

 - 149 calories